 The whole style of the film was influenced by Italy, as director Paul Shrader was telling GQ.
 “Los Angeles is an over-photographed city and has that punishing sunlight.
 It’s hard to find a new way to shoot LA.
 I got around that by going to Italy and bringing back Ferdinando Scarfiotti.
 He had been the art director on Bertolucci’s The Conformist and Last Tango in Paris and eventually he won an Oscar for The Last Emperor.
 It was Nando who was the driving visual force for the film.”
 Maybe it’s the art direction too, but there is definitely something Italian about Richard Gere’s style and attitude.

-In the famous scene when he lovingly lays out his suits on his bed, it’s obvious that Julian loves his clothes, and that looks are important to him.
+In the famous scene when he lovingly lays out his suits on his bed, alternating combinations of ties and shirts and then admiring himself in the mirror once he makes his pick, it’s obvious that Julian loves his clothes, and that looks are important to him.
 This is one film in which clothes themselves, not only in connection with the character, play a major role, and that’s what cemented Armani’s success.
+“The almost fetishistic sequence in which Richard asa Julian Kay chooses what to wear from a closet filled with my creations was more penetrating and effective than a whole string of ads,” Giorgio Armani notes in his book, Giorgio Armani.
+It created, at an international level, the legend of Armani, because cinema leaves a deep mark in the imagination of moviegoers, it stirs their hidden thoughts.”

-This is such a relaxed, yet elegant look.
-Linen, and especially a linen jacket (ventless and longer than typical in this case), with its unstructured silhouette, easily lends the look this quality.
+“What would Julian Kay be without his unstructured jacket?”, Armani rhetorically asks in his book.
+I will nonetheless say that his moves wouldn’t look so lean, so self-consciously attractive but in a linen jacket (ventless and longer than typical in this case), with its unstructured silhouette, which lends the wearer a relaxed yet elegant quality.
 This ensemble is also an exemplification of Armani’s signature muted colour palette which he created: one ranging from grey, beige and greige, to anthracite and taupe.

 The shirt, except when worn with a formal suit, is always unfastened at at least two buttons.
 As a rule, the maximum number of undone buttons allowed, on any given hot summer day, is three.